-If you are entitled to a disability benefit at the basic rate and the illness or disability causes special expenses, you can be awarded a disability benefit at the middle rate instead of a disability benefit at the basic rate.
+If you are entitled to a care allowance at the basic rate and the illness or disability causes special expenses, you can be awarded a care allowance at the middle rate instead.

 The special expenses must be:

 The expenses are incurred due to an illness or a disability that causes impaired functional ability and on the basis of which you are entitled to care allowance or disability allowance.